 - 01) Engines may be bored.
 Replacement piston assemblies may be used provided the original port timing, compression ratio, dome profile, skirt length and shape and type of material are not changed.
 Replacement piston assemblies must weigh within $\pm 25.00\%$ of original equipment.
-Engine displacement must not exceed class designation (e.g., 550cc in 550 Limited, 800cc in 800 Limited, etc.).
-Chamfering of cylinder ports must not exceed 1.00mm (0.04 in.) at a 30 degree maximum angle.
-(See diagram in Appendix.)
+Engine displacement must not exceed class designation.
 Cylinders may be machined to accept girdle system cylinder heads. - 02) Crankshaft may be rebuilt using replacement counterweights, crank pins, bearings and connecting rods.
 Counterweights, crank pins and connecting rods made of non-ferrous metals are not allowed.
 Stroke and rod length may not be changed.
 Counterweights on non-rebuildable style crankshafts may be machined to accept a press-through crank pin.
 Replacement bearings must maintain their original type and dimensions.
 Replacement counterweights must resemble the original part (i.e., holes and/or pockets not existing on the original part may not be on the replacement part).
 Total weight of the crankshaft assembly must be within $\pm 5.00\%$ of original equipment.
 Crankpins may be welded and/or keyed to the counterweights. - 03) Repairs to cracked or punctured crankcases may be made provided only one damaged area affecting one cylinder bank has been repaired.
 Crankcase drain and cable may be removed and plugged.
-No other modifications or repairs are allowed. - 04) External modifications to the engine finish (e.g., plating, polishing and/or painting) are allowed for cosmetic purposes only. - 05) No internal modifications of any kind, including grinding, surfacing, polishing, machining, shot peening, etc., will be allowed on any engine components. - 06) Cylinder head and gasket may be modified or aftermarket. - 07) Exhaust manifold, head pipe, expansion chamber, gaskets and hose between expansion chamber and OEM water box may be modified/ altered or aftermarket.
-Exhaust location of the exhaust gases may not be relocated.
-Original size opening must be maintained for exhaust exit.
+No other modifications or repairs are allowed. - 04) External modifications to the engine finish (e.g., plating, polishing and/or painting) are allowed for cosmetic purposes only.

+- 05) No internal modifications of any kind, including grinding, surfacing, polishing, machining, shot peening, etc., will be allowed on any engine components. - 06) Cylinder head and gasket may be modified or aftermarket. - 07) Exhaust manifold, head pipe, expansion chamber, gaskets and hose between expansion chamber and OEM water box may be modified/ altered or aftermarket..
+Original size opening and position must be maintained for exhaust exit.
 Original equipment waterbox must be used and may not be modified.
 No tuned portion of the exhaust shall protrude outside the hull.
 Through-hull exhaust outlet flap may be removed. - 08) Cooling system may be modified or aftermarket.
 Aftermarket cooling lines and water bypass systems may be used.
 Additional cooling supply lines and fittings may be added to the pump.
 Bypass fittings may be modified, aftermarket and/or relocated but must be directed downward and/or rearward so as not to create a hazard for other riders.
 Any valves used within the entire cooling system must be of the fixed type or automatic (e.g., thermostats, pressure regulators, solenoids, etc.).
 Manually controlled devices (by any means of actuation) that alter the flow of cooling water during operation are not allowed.
 Cooling system flush kits are allowed. - 09) Replacement starter motor and bendix may be used. - 10) Replacement engine mounts may be used. - 11) Oil-injection system may be disconnected or removed. - 12) Replacement of general maintenance parts (e.g., gaskets, seals, spark plugs, spark plug wires, spark plug caps, wiring, water hoses, fuel lines, clamps and fasteners) shall not be restricted to original equipment providing the following: - a) Replacement gaskets may be used but must be of the same type (e.g., sheet, o-ring, etc.) as their OEM counterparts.
 Base gasket cannot be thicker than 1.52mm. - b) Stripped threads must be repaired to the original size. - c) Fasteners (e.g., bolts, nuts and washers) may not be substituted with titanium pieces unless originally equipped.
 Fasteners may integrate locking mechanisms. - 13) Cylinders may be interchanged between homologated watercraft of the same manufacturer subject to restrictions.
-Any modifications to the cylinder or crankcase must be approved, in writing, by the UIM Technical Commissioner. - 14) Two Stroke Ski only: If the OEM cylinders or the cylinders allowed not provide for a displacement within 10% of the maximum allowable displacement then an aftermarket cylinder sleeve may be utilized.
-The aftermarket sleeve must maintain the same port sizes and specifications as the original OEM cylinder sleeve.